maxsonBraunLab/atac_seq/README.md

 conda activate snakemake
 ```

+Make sure to also install plotly in the snakemake environment with `conda install -c plotly plotly`

 # 3. Prepare your pipeline configuration

 Edit the `config.yaml` file to specify which organism to use and other pipeline parameters.

 Edit the `config/metadata.csv` file to specify which replicates belong with which condition in DESeq2.

 # 4. Run the pipeline

+Copy the entire slurm folder into your home directory `~/.config/snakemake` and then delete the local copy.

 You can run the pipeline using an interactive node like this: